edutap-eu/.github/profile/README.md

    - provide a generic "Pass Issuing Frontend",
    - provide a generic "Pass Designer".

-1. eduTAP-Libs (Generic) :factory:

-   Generic libraries and sample apps, which can be used to implement a specific application to read a pass from the smartphone

-   - configurable VAS / Smarttap library to read Apple VAS passes, or Google Smarttap passes, configurable ISO/IEC 18013-5 library to read an eduTAP Common ID pass,
-   - app to check student status,
-   - check-in to a course,
-   - check-in to an exam.

 1. Central Service Directory :plate_with_cutlery:

    - Provide a management system to announce services (like a library, canteen, and lab access) on Higher Education Institutes (HEIs) to a central directory.